Transforming for Tomorrow Campaign

 As North Texas continues to grow, so too does the urgent need to expand behavioral health and social services, with rising demands outpacing available resources.

-• Regional Growth: The Dallas-Fort Worth-Arlington metro saw the largest population increase in the country in 2023, now exceeding 8 million people.
+- Regional Growth: The Dallas-Fort Worth-Arlington metro saw the largest population increase in the country in 2023, now exceeding 8 million people.

-• Opioid Crisis: Opioid-related deaths, particularly from fentanyl, surged from 11% to 80% between 2018 and 2023 in North Texas.
+- Opioid Crisis: Opioid-related deaths, particularly from fentanyl, surged from 11% to 80% between 2018 and 2023 in North Texas.

-• Veteran Mental Health: Over half of veterans reported clinical counseling as a top unmet need in the 2020 Texas Veterans Needs Assessment.
+- Veteran Mental Health: Over half of veterans reported clinical counseling as a top unmet need in the 2020 Texas Veterans Needs Assessment.

-• Youth Mental Health: One in three children in Texas children experience a mental health disorder annually, with nearly one in five youth under 18 facing emotional or behavioral problems.
+- Youth Mental Health: One in three children in Texas children experience a mental health disorder annually, with nearly one in five youth under 18 facing emotional or behavioral problems.

 Campus Expansion & Renovation Plans

-Project #1: West Campus Rebuild
+Project #1: Fort Worth Campus Rebuild

-Project #2: East Campus Renovations
+Project #2: Dallas Campus Renovations

-East Campus Renovations
+Future Dallas Campus Renovations

 Why Your Support Matters

 Transforming for Tomorrow is not just about building physical spaces; it’s about creating environments that enhance our ability to provide essential care to vulnerable populations, including veterans, at-risk youth, individuals with co-occurring disorders, and those experiencing homelessness.
-Your support is essential in helping us reach our goal of raising $1.35 million toward a $5.1 million initiative that will directly address the growing needs of North Texans facing alcohol, substance use, trauma, and mental health challenges.
+Your support is essential in helping us reach our goal of raising $1.7 million toward a $5.1 million initiative that will directly address the growing needs of North Texans facing alcohol, substance use, trauma, and mental health challenges.
 Together, we can build the foundation for a future where wellness and recovery are not just possible, but accessible for all.

 Benefits & Impact:

-• Expanded Capacity: The Council will significantly increase its capacity to serve North Texans, building on the 65,000 individuals currently reached annually.
+Expanded Capacity: The Council will significantly increase its capacity to serve North Texans, building on the 80,000 individuals currently reached annually.

-• Improved Safety and Accessibility: Both facilities will feature state-of-the-art security measures to ensure the safety of clients, staff, and visitors.
+Improved Safety and Accessibility: Both facilities will feature state-of-the-art security measures to ensure the safety of clients, staff, and visitors.
 Critical infrastructure upgrades, including sewer line improvements and ADA-accessible features, will enhance access to mental health services for persons with disabilities and support long-term growth.

-• Reduced Footprint and Operating Costs: Modern, efficient campuses will lower annual maintenance, utility, and repair costs.
+Reduced Footprint and Operating Costs: Modern, efficient campuses will lower annual maintenance, utility, and repair costs.
 These savings will be reallocated to extend services to even more individuals in need.

 Testimonials